 Blastin’ through ANOS like Mandingo through an anus.”

 Rousing cheers filled the gym.
-Peter turned the microphone outward and screamed, “FUCK THE MACHINE!”
+Peter turned the mic outward and screamed, “FUCK THE MACHINE!”

 “FUCK THE MACHINE!” the students roared.